RSkoi/ComponentUtil/README.md

 ### Explicitly NOT supported types

-- indexed reference types
 - properties without a public `get` method
-- `IEnumerable`s
+- indexed reference types, `IEnumerable`s, lists, collections and so on

 ### Types to be supported in the future (probably) (maybe)